Police probing online post claiming unknown man tried to pick up a child from Maple Bear

 "The police confirm a report has been lodged and investigations are ongoing," they added.

-The post, which was uploaded to the Tiong Bahru Village Facebook page on Tuesday night, was written by someone claiming to be friends with the child's mother.
+The post, which was uploaded to the Tiong Bahru Village Facebook page on Tuesday night, was written by someone claiming to be a friend of the child's mother.
 The Facebook user wrote that the man had given the child's name - a "rather unique name" - to the workers at the childcare centre and the girl was then brought out.

 "(She) could not recognise him and started crying.
-He did not manage to pick her up," the user said.
+He did not manage to pick her up," the post said.

 The user also said that the girl's parents did not recognise the man and that a police report had been made.